-I have an inherited IRA.
+I am considering or I have just received an Inherited IRA.
 How exactly do they work?

 Inherited IRAs are received when a loved one passes away.
 You open a traditional IRA, but it must be reported differently.
 If you inherited the IRA before 2020, it generally must be distributed under the same timeline as the person who originally started them, through yearly required minimum distributions (RMDs).
 If you do not use the life expectancy method, you must explore other options described below.

 Remember that distributions can happen after 59 and 1/2 and RMDs start at 70 and 1/2.
 That applies to the previous owner’s age.
 RMDs for inherited IRAs should be taken by December 31 of that year.